tidalmigrations/tidalmigrations.github.io/pages/tidal tools/sourcecode.md

    tidal analyze code [/path/to/source-code-A] [/path/to/source-code-B] --offline
    ```

-   The `--offline` flag indicates that the results are outputted to a local file, instead of being uploaded.
+   The `--offline` flag indicates that the results are saved to a local file, instead of being uploaded.

    After the analysis is completed, you will find the results in a file called `code-analysis-<DATE>-<TYPE>.json`.